dutchLuck/bfbs/README.md

 MacOS and Windows.
 It outputs min, median, max, range in addition to sum, mean, variance and standard deviation.
 There is a noticiable delay before results appear particularly on computers with modest specs.
 This code outputs stats for all rows as well as columns of numbers, unless the -R option is specified.
+Analyzing rows may be useful if the data was created by data acquisition software that sampled a signal a number of time at a given set of test conditions and wrote all the data for that set of test conditions into the same row, before taking the data for the next and subsequent set of test conditions on following rows in the results file.
 ## bfbs.pl
 The perl bfbs code uses the Math::BigFloat package, which does decimal arbitrary-precision calculations and runs ok on Linux, MacOS and Windows.
 It outputs min, median, max, range